KhalidMeftu/weather_app_hey_flutter/README.md

 The local database serves as a fallback mechanism when internet connectivity is unavailable.
 Users have the option to delete the saved city list, providing a fresh start for adding new cities.
 The UI can be customized based on the requirements and design guidelines of the application.

+## Unimplemented 2
+And also sync every couple of seconds
+## Unimplemented 3
+Multi language
 ## API Reference

 #### Get city weather condition